 Watch a video with a short presentation of the study and of its main findings:

 The Commission supports training and mentoring programmes for potential entrepreneurs in migrant communities.
 This follows a 2016 call for proposals: 'Entrepreneurial capacity building for young migrants' (funded by the European Parliament).

 Four projects started in June 2017, focusing on:

 These 4 projects (ME4Change, EntryWay, Fresh Start and YOU-ME) together cover 9 countries: Belgium, Finland, Germany, Greece, Italy, the Netherlands, Spain, Sweden and the UK.

 The duration of the projects is 2 years.

-The objective of this call for proposals is to support the creation, the improvement and the wider dissemination of support schemes for migrant entrepreneurs.
+A call for proposals was launched in 2016 to aid in the creation, the improvement and the wider distribution of support schemes for migrant entrepreneurs.

 In October 2017, 4 projects were launched (EMEN, EMEN-UP, MAGNET and MEGA) representing 11 countries: Austria, Belgium, Bulgaria, France, Germany, Greece, Italy, the Netherlands, Poland, Spain and the UK.
 Moreover, a number of European level organisations are also involved (see the short project summaries available below).